wp-plugins/ninjafirewall/readme.txt

 = Watch your website traffic in real time =

 **Live Log** lets you watch your website traffic in real time.
 It displays connections in a format similar to the one used by most HTTP server logs.
-Because it communicates directly with the firewall, i.e., without loading any WordPress core file, **Live Log** is fast, light and it will not affect your server load, even if you set its refresh rate to the lowest value (5 seconds).
+Because it communicates directly with the firewall, i.e., without loading WordPress, **Live Log** is fast, light and it will not affect your server load, even if you set its refresh rate to the lowest value.

 = Events Notification =